Getting

 automatically debit your account in your usual currency, having

-converted the sum at the day's exchange rate.
+converted the sum at the day's exchange rate, or the exchange rate that

 However, there